xl4kj/doc-ci-cd-workflow-playground/versione-corrente/en/_sources/mobile-application-instance.rst.txt

       - The signature of the Integrity Request is invalid or does not match the associated public key (JWK).
     * - ``403 Forbidden``
       - ``invalid_request``
-      - The integrity assertion validation failed; the integrity assertion is tampered with or improperly signed.
+      - The Integrity Assertion validation failed; the Integrity Assertion is tampered with or improperly signed.
     * - ``403 Forbidden``
       - ``invalid_request``
       - The provided ``nonce`` is invalid, expired, or already used.